GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_listing/index.md

 is a "quality item" can help ensure its prominence in the store, potentially increasing your user base.

-Our focus on surfacing quality items to users encompases the entire user experience&mdash;this includes the store listing page.
+Our focus on surfacing quality items to users encompasses the entire user experience&mdash;this includes the store listing page.
 Build trust with users by making a strong first impression, with a compelling and accurate store listing page.
 A quality listing page clearly communicates what your item will offer, using the item description, images, and other listing metadata.
 You can build and